The Kirtland's Warbler full annual cycle

 In May and June of 2014, I attached 60 small (~0.5 g) light-level geolocators to male Kirtland's Warblers throughout their breeding habitat in Michigan.
 These small devices infer latitude and longitude based on ambient light levels.
 In 2015, I recovered usable data from 27 devices (see animation to right).
 We used these data to describe Kirtland’s Warbler migration timing, identify important stopover areas in Ontario, North and South Carolina, Georgia, and Florida.
 We also discovered that Kirtland’s Warlblers winter in Cuba!.
 This research was published in the Journal of Avian Biology.

 In 2015 and 2016, Joe Wunderle (USFS), Dave Ewert (TNC), and I carried out hundreds of Kirtland’s Warbler surveys on The Abacos and Cat Island in The Bahamas, as well as in Turks and Caicos.
 We used these data in combination with over a decade of searches carried out by Joe and Dave to refine the wintering distribution and habitat preferences of Kirtland’s Warblers.
 We determined that the scrub habitats of the central Bahamas are the most important wintering area for this endangered species.
-This paper is currently in review at Endangered Species Research.
+This research was published in Endangered Species Research.